"The selected Max application could not be loaded. A 64-bit version is probably required."

 - Try opening a Max for Live device

 In case the Live installer was not mounted during installation of Max for Live and you've just upgraded to High Sierra, you'll need to re-install Max.
-To do this, simply log in to your Ableton user account, download the latest version of Max for Live, and install it (replacing the existing copy of Max in the Applications folder).
+To do this, simply log in to your Ableton user account, download the latest version of Max for Live, and install it.
+When installing, click the option to replace the existing Max application when prompted.